jbcodeforce/MSK-labs/Readme.md

 ## Infrastructure

-This `infrastucture` folder includes cdk stacks to define the different elements of the labs.
+This `infrastucture` folder includes cdk stacks to define the different elements of the labs:

+* A Stack for the VPC and a Bastion host to includes Kafka, Java and other important tools.

 ## Lab 1